braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/company-wide_settings_management.md

 #### Two-factor authentication Authy set up overview
 1. Download the Authy App.
-2. Navigate to Two-Factor Authentication under Account Settings and enter your phone number.
+2. Navigate to **Two-Factor Authentication** under **Account Settings** and enter your phone number.
 3. There will be a notification sent to the device instructing to open Authy to obtain the code for Braze.
 4. Open the Authy App on the device linked to obtain the code.
-5. Navigate to Two-Factor Authentication settings and enter the code.
+5. Navigate to **Two-Factor Authentication** settings and enter the code.

-If you would like to enforce two-factor authentication for the whole company, turn on two-factor authentication under the Security Settings tab and press Save Changes at the bottom of the page.
+If you would like to enforce two-factor authentication for the whole company, turn on two-factor authentication under the **Security Settings** tab and click **Save Changes** at the bottom of the page.

-![Two-Factor Authentication - Company Settings][53]
+![Two-Factor Authentication][53]

 When your company enforces two-factor authentication, account users must set up two-factor authentication on their own account upon log in or else they will be locked out.
 Account users can also go to their account settings page to enable it.
 There is an option to change your mobile phone number in case an account user would like to authenticate using a different mobile phone number.
-In addition, if two-factor authentication is optional for your company under Security Settings, account users will have the option to disable two-factor authentication.
+In addition, if two-factor authentication is optional for your company under **Security Settings**, account users will have the option to disable two-factor authentication.
-If you have any trouble enabling/verifying with two-factor authentication, please contact your account administrator or open a [support ticket]({{site.baseurl}}/braze_support/).
+If you have any trouble enabling or verifying with two-factor authentication, contact your account administrator or open a [support ticket]({{site.baseurl}}/braze_support/).

-Under the Manage Users page, there will be an additional column that indicates which account users have turned on two-factor authentication.
+Under the **Manage Users** tab, there will be an additional column that indicates which account users have turned on two-factor authentication.

-![Two-Factor Authentication - Manage Users][55]
+![Manage Users][55]

 [1]: https://dashboard-01.braze.com/company_settings/company_settings/ "Company Settings Page"
 [2]: {{site.baseurl}}/user_guide/administrative/app_settings/manage_app_group/email_settings/#include-a-list-unsubscribe-header